osohq/oso/docs/content/python/guides/rbac.md

 to a role on the parent.

 <!-- TODO(gj): better heading -->
-## Grant a role on a child resource to a role on the child's parent
+## Grant a role on a child resource to a role on the parent

 If you've used ~~GitHub~~ *GitClub* before, you know that having a role on an organization grants certain roles and permissions on that organization's